The Global Search for Education: More Focus on Systems

 Roland Kupers wants students to develop the kind of habits conducive to understanding their world in all its complexity.
 This means understanding how complex systems work and how systems thinkers think about complex problems.
 Kupers believes it also means developing new teaching approaches.

 Our world is full of complex causality, from stock market exchanges to weather oscillations.
 Understanding complex causal systems is fundamental to navigating the contemporary world, yet Kupers believes that complex causality gets no more than an occasional nod under traditional systems of learning.
 He emphasizes the practice of tolerating uncertainty, finding non-linear links, and making resolute inquiry into intricate problems.
 Students should learn to look at complex systems as a whole, while still paying attention to the parts.

-By Paul van der Cingel, over 2 years ago
+By Paul van der Cingel, almost 3 years ago

 If we agree that more focus on systems thinking is needed in education, then how to proceed?
 I got positive feedback introducing Network Literacy at Windesheim University of Applied Sciences in the Netherlands.
 Read more here: http://bit.ly/1V61eaP